day8/re-frame/docs/Flows.md

 As before, once `:output` runs, the resulting value is stored at `:path`.
 So, the new value of `app-db` will contain a number at the path `[:ratios :main-rooms]`

-### What about caching?
-I thought subscriptions were optimized this way.

-Subscriptions have a hidden caching mechanism, which stores the value as long as there is a component in the render tree which uses it.
-Basically, when a component calls `subscribe`, re-frame sets up a callback.
-When that component unmounts, this callback deletes the stored value.
-It removes the subscription from the graph, so that it will no longer recalculate.
-This is a form of [reference counting](https://en.wikipedia.org/wiki/Reference_counting) - once the last subscribing component unmounts, then the subscription is freed.

-This often works as intended, and nothing gets in our way.
-It's elegant in a sense - a view requires certain values, and those values only matter when the view exists.
-And vice versa.
-But when these values are expensive to produce or store, their existence starts to matter.
-The fact that some view is creating and destroying them starts to seem arbitrary.
-Subscriptions don't *need* to couple their behavior with that of their calling components.

-The app-db represents your business state, and signals represent outcomes of your business logic.
-Views are just window dressing.
-We're tired of designing our whole business to change every time we wash the windows!

-With flows, the process is simpler. `app-db` *is* the cache.
+For subscriptions, caching can be an issue (see [caching](#caching)).
+With flows, the process is simpler. `app-db` *is* the cache, since flows always store their output value within it.
 You, the programmer, define explicitly when to recalculate the output, *and* when to store the output.
 To this end, flows provide optional keys: `:live?`, `:init` and `:cleanup`.
 Let's read on, and discover how these keys work together to fully define the lifecycle and caching behavior of a flow:

 ## Living and Dying